rasulkireev/apw/src/content/tutorials/openclaw-with-docker-practical-setup-guide.md

 Use CapRover’s **Nginx Reverse Proxy** prebuilt app.

+Bare minimum settings:

 - Upstream points to the internal `openclaw` service at port `18789`
 - WebSockets enabled
 - Public domain attached to `openclaw-proxy` app

+You do **not** need to paste a full custom Nginx template for normal usage.
+CapRover generates the extra SSL/ACME/health-check boilerplate.
+The OpenClaw-critical part is simply: route to `openclaw:18789` and keep websocket upgrade support on.

 ---